ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 Set-Content -Path $targetFile -Value $workbook
 ```

-When this script is executed, the `my-workbook.workbook` is loaded and we loop over every line performing the following transformations:
+When this script is executed, the `my-workbook.workbook` file is loaded and we loop over every line performing the following transformations:
 1. Remove the `"` that surrounds the property names.
 Bicep properties don't have these.
-1. Escape all occurences of `'` with \`.
+1. Escape all occurences of `'` with a \`.
 This will escape for instance a `'` that is used in a query.
 1. Surround string values with `'` instead of `"` and remove any trailing `,`
 1. Remove all trailing `,` that were skipped by the previous step (e.g. in case of non string value)
-1. Replace `\"` with `"`.
-The `"` in values was escaped but this is no longer necessary since the values are surround by `'`
+1. Remove the `\` from `\"`.
+The `"` in values was escaped, but this is no longer necessary since the values are surround by a `'`
 1. Remove the JSON schema property
 1. Replace all environment specific values with variables/parameters.
 E.g. `my-api-management-dev` becomes `${apimResourceName}`.

 The result is a Bicep file that looks like [my-workbook-definition.bicep](https://github.com/ronaldbosma/blog-code-examples/tree/master/DeployAzureWorkbookWithBicep/exports/my-workbook-definition.bicep).

-You can put the contents of the definition file in the following Bicep script as the value of the `definition` variable.
-Before setting the `serializedData` property, the variable is converted to a string using the `string()` function.
+You can put the contents of the generated definition file in the following Bicep script as the value of the `definition` variable.

 ```bicep
 param name string = 'my-workbook'